 To embed content from another platform to your WordPress site, all you have to do is to use the iFrame HTML tag in which you will indicate the source of the content.

 For the embedded content to display, you will have to write the code into a page or a post like this:

-If you use a drag and drop WordPress page builders, you will just need to write the code into the iFrame block to embed videos, or whatever other content you wish to.
+If you use drag-and-drop WordPress page builders, you will just need to write the code into the iFrame block to embed videos or any other content you wish to.